arestinum/Cadmium/Documentation/Cadmium/Cadmium.md

 tags:
   - cadmium
 ---
+# What is this Project
 Cadmium is a custom framework targeting ASP.NET Framework.

 It targets the latest version of this technology.

 It is an experimental project, practicing architectural design, the technology ground, project practices and code practices.

+# Goal of the Project

 ---
 # Table of Contents
+---

 %% Begin Waypoint %%
 - **Architecture**